olaven/olaven.github.io/posts/guides/making_a_browser_extension_with_typescript_and_react.md

   4. select the `manifest.json` file in this folder
 * If you're using Chrome
   1. navigate to `chrome://extensions`
+  2. enable developer mode in the upper left corner
-  2. click _Load Unpacked_
+  3. click _Load Unpacked_
-  3. select the your project directory
+  4. select the your project directory

 ### Add your first popup
 Most of the following should be familiar if you've used React before.
 If you're confused, refer to the code comments :-)